SubhaBrataHowlader/SubhaBrataHowlader/README.md

 ### Hi 👋 welcome to my profile

 🙋🏻‍♂️ About Me
-👁 I'm interested on managing and analyzing data that help decisions-making.
+👁 I'm interested on analyzing data that help decisions-making.

 🌱 I’m currently pursuing a Master of Science in Business Analytics at HULT International Business School.
 Learning and improving my knowledge on machine learning by creating unsupervised and supervised algorithms, data science (Python, R, SQL) and data visualization (Tableau).